 - Up to one year in prison.

 Selling drug paraphernalia to a minor and committing repeat paraphernalia sales offenses are both felony-level charges.
+Many people try to sell paraphernalia to minors for profit.
+Since a minor doesn’t have access to paraphernalia like a dabuccino rig price is increased by usually double.
 Individuals convicted of a felony drug paraphernalia sale charge can face the following penalties:

 - For a repeat offense, a minimum of 90 days in jail; and